 When Should I Visit the Doctor?

-Most low blood pressure symptoms like dizziness or low blood pressure do not pose a serious threat when experienced individually and on rare occasions.
+Most low bp symptoms like dizziness or low blood pressure do not pose a serious threat when experienced individually and on rare occasions.
 However, if you have low blood pressure symptoms, they should be recorded and reported to a medical expert.

 The causes of low blood pressure are as follows: